Slovakia at the 2022 Winter Olympics

 Slovakia competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.

-Marek Hrivík and Katarina Šimoňáková were the country's flagbearer during the opening ceremony.
+Marek Hrivík and Katarína Šimoňáková were the country's flagbearer during the opening ceremony.
 Meanwhile hockey player Peter Cehlárik was the flagbearer during the closing ceremony.

-Vlhova's gold was the first ever alpine skiing medal for the nation.
-Also, the hockey team made headlines around the world after upsetting the USA in the quarterfinals.
-In The Opening Ceremony, Girls in Red Snow Hats and Boys in Blue Snow Hats.
+Petra Vlhová won the gold medal in the slalom event, becoming the first Slovak skier to achieve this feat.
+Slovakia men's national ice hockey team also won its first Olympic medal, claiming a bronze in the men's tournament after defeating Sweden 4–0.

 Medalists

 The following Slovak competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.